-Ulcerative Colitis: Causes, Symptoms, and Strategies for Healing
+Ulcerative Colitis: Causes, Symptoms and Natural Support Strategies

 Ulcerative colitis is a major form of inflammatory bowel disease that affects millions of people worldwide.
 The incidence of ulcerative colitis is rapidly rising around the world and is expected to reach epidemic proportions.

 Ulcerative colitis is a chronic relapsing condition that causes inflammation and sores in the digestive tract.
 Symptoms of ulcerative colitis usually develop over time and have times of remission.
 For some people, the symptoms can be debilitating and lead to life-threatening complications.

 Current standard treatments for ulcerative colitis are largely ineffective and may have unwanted and serious side effects.
 Fortunately, there are natural support strategies that work to improve digestive health and the inflammatory response.

 What is Ulcerative Colitis?

 Your colon, or large intestine, is a hollow muscular tube that processes digestive waste (1).
 When your colon is inflamed, this is known as colitis.
 Colitis is a general term for inflammation in the large intestine.
 It can be caused by a variety of reasons including parasites, viruses, or bacteria.

 Colitis may be acute or long term.
 There are several types of colitis, including ulcerative colitis, Crohn’s colitis (a type of Crohn’s disease), and microscopic colitis.
 Ulcerative colitis and Crohn’s disease are chronic inflammatory bowel diseases (IBD).